spoddutur/my-notes/solr3.md

 ```
 Hopefully, this clears why the common misconception of `(title-match-score)^10 + (tag-matching-score)^7` scoring for our query **`title^10 tags^7`** is incorrect.

+### TIE param - Wait, there's an option to make the scoring match your expectation
+Dismax query supports `tie` param.
+dismax total score = max(field scores) + tie * sum(other field scores)

+Also, I added a tie=1.0 parameter to the DisMax scoring, so that the total relevancy score of any given record will be the sum of contributing field scores, like I expected in the first place.

 #### So far we've seen how scoring is done for dismax query.
 This clears one of the facts mentioned in the beginning.
 Now, with this knowledge, let's further deep dive to understand the second fact.

 ## Fact2